janboddez/aperture-docker-compose/README.md

 docker exec -ti aperture_aperture_1 php aperture/artisan migrate docker exec aperture_aperture_1 php aperture/artisan key:generate
 ```
+Note: The `-ti` bit in the first command _is_ important; it'll lead Artisan to ask for your permission running the migrations in a "production" environment—tell it "yes"!

 Install the Watchtower service (on the host).
-This'll make sure Watchtower (inside its container) keeps doing its thing:
+At least on Ubuntu, this'll make sure Watchtower (inside its container) keeps doing its thing:
 ```
 sudo cp ~/www/watchtower/build/watchtower.service /etc/systemd/watchtower.service
 sudo systemctl enable watchtower sudo systemctl start watchtower
 ```
+Note: If you're on [Rootless Docker](https://docs.docker.com/engine/security/rootless/), this isn't entirely true.
+(You'll have to use `systemctl --user`, but also the content of `watchtower.service` will need tweaked!)

 This last step, right now, takes 15 seconds because of a pre-start delay that may or may not make sense.
 (Anyway, _don't just terminate it_ if nothing seems to happen.)